kmmraj/kt-clean-code4Android-generator/README.md

-#  Kotlin Clean Code For Android Template Tool - Auto generate needed files from Android Studio
+#  Kotlin Clean Code For Android - Scaffolding Tool - Auto generate needed files from Android Studio
 #### Inspired from [Clean Architecture][1] from Uncle Bob, [Google Android samples][3]  and [Clean Swift][2]
 ##### This design is chosen with a singular focus - testability.
 ##### Example of this template in action [here][5]